-For our future, we continue to innovate in how instruction is offered to students and are always exploring new innovative methods in which the organization can continue providing the highest quality of instruction at all levels.
-While we expand our entry-level training in all disciplines and the delivery of field training programs and in-service training, we are in the fourth year of cultivating and expanding our services into areas such as WSTB - Physical Abilities and CritiCall testing for dispatchers.
+For our future, we continue to innovate in how instruction is offered to students and we continue to explore new and innovative methods in which the organization can continue providing the highest quality of instruction at all levels.
 Improvements in the management, oversight and delivery of basic police academy and law enforcement related programs have been recognized by those associated with our organization and in many instances South Bay has been commended on the professionalism in which these results were achieved.

-South Bay's strategic planning for the future includes building capacity and efficiency in all of our service and instruction areas, maintaining our superior level of service, equipment and on-site support staff services while planning for the reduction of administrative costs.
-South Bay has been evaluating the financial viability of the Basic Academy Module known as BAM and has decided to discontinue offering BAM next fiscal year.
+South Bay's strategic planning for the future includes building capacity and efficiency in all of our service and instruction areas, maintaining our superior level of service, improving equipment and on-site support staff services and continued searching for cost saving opportunities.